 The Food and Nutrition Service (FNS) of the USDA Food, Nutrition and Consumer Services is requesting approval for formative research under Approved Generic OMB Clearance No. 0584-0524.

-This request is to acquire clearance for conducting 50 semi-structured, qualitative interviews with SNAP participants who report zero-gross-income on their SNAP applications or recertification documents.
+This request is to acquire clearance for conducting 50 one on one semi-structured, qualitative interviews with SNAP participants who report zero-gross-income on their SNAP applications or recertification documents.
 The purpose of the interviews is to gain a better understanding of the coping strategies of SNAP participants with no other income than SNAP.

 The following information is provided for your review: